 How to Negotiate Salary for Your Next Career Move

-Negotiating your salary is a difficult conversation, as it involves balancing what believe you’re worth with what an employer thinks they’ll be able to afford.
-If done properly, it can be an enjoyable experience for both the employer and employee, which results in a greater salary for the employee as well as greater engagement of the employee in their job.
-Here’s how to make your salary negotiation a success.
+A salary negotiation can be an extremely difficult process, since it involves balancing what you believe you’re worth with what your employer believes they’re able to afford.
+However, if done correctly it can result in a positive experience for both sides that results in a higher salary for the employee, as well as greater employees’ engagement in their jobs.
+Learn how to bargain your salary in confidence.

-- Before you make a salary offer, research market rates and industry standards to ensure the salary you request is reasonable.
+- Before you make a salary offer take a look at market rates and industry standards to make sure that your salary proposal is realistic.

-- Make a list of talking points ahead the time, including education and certification, years of relevant experience, results & achievements with a unique set of skills and qualifications, industry knowledge and potential for training.
+- Make a list of talking points ahead time, including education & certifications as well as years of relevant experiences, achievements and results with a unique set of skills and qualifications, industry knowledge and the potential for further training.

-- During the negotiation, be assertive and confident, yet flexible and open.
-You should highlight tangible results you’ve had in your previous roles.
+- During the negotiation, you must be assertive and confident, yet flexible and open.
+You should highlight tangible results you have achieved in previous roles.

 Do your research

-Before entering into any salary negotiation, it’s important to conduct thorough research on the market and standards in the industry to make sure that your salary proposal is reasonable.
-The factors that could affect this could include experience levels, the size of your company and the location of the company. (?).
-Another great method to gather information is to network with colleagues or others within your profession.
+Prior to entering any negotiations regarding salary, it’s essential to conduct thorough research on the market and standards in the industry to ensure that your salary suggestion is reasonable.
+The factors that could affect this could include levels of experience degree, size of the company, and location (?).
+One way to gather data is to connect with colleagues and others who are in the same field of work.

 Research Online

-With the help of online resources such as [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https http://www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index. htm) you can obtain a an additional perspective on the range of benchmarking salaries companies pay for the same job.
-This gives you an idea of the market prices and also other aspects related to the position.
+Utilizing online resources such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https http://www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
+Htm) you will get a an additional perspective on the salary range that benchmarking companies pay for the same job.
+This gives you an idea about current market rate plus few other aspects related to an employment.

 Your Network Is Vital

 Preparing for a negotiation is always well spent.
-You’ll feel more confident when the presentation of your case if have a outline of your talking points ahead of time.
+You’ll feel more confident in making your case if you have a clearly defined list of points to discuss before the deadline.

-Here are some suggestions of items you might consider when negotiating your salary:
+Here are some examples of items you may want to consider to include in your salary negotiation:

 - Years of relevant experience